whipsterCZ/ktor-starterpack-dk/README.md

 - [x] Auto-reload feature - which broke singletons!
 [KTOR-4842](https://youtrack.jetbrains.com/issue/KTOR-4842/Autoreloading-It-breaks-lateinit-variables-initialization)
   - if singleton is created inside Application module, it will be created only once (on first request) and KtorAutoLoader should don't release instance
   - in development mode, it is not problem i guess... (only Singleton which is created outside of module is Config...)
-- [ ] Logger shared context - Not working properly (context should be owned by every child)
 - [ ] CallLogging sets custom logger (app.router) - but it is used by KTOR system logging...
 - [ ] Serializer for LogLevel doesn't work @see `/lib/serializers/LogLevelSerializer.kt`"
 - [ ] Metrics are in default second units (prometheus default) - im was unable to change it to milliseconds